sto3014/ZattooPlugin/README.md

 You use the correct country channel list, and you get the Zattoo menu, but Zattoo does not find the desired channel.
 This means, that the configuration in the channel list is wrong.
 For predefined lists this should not happen.
 But maybe Zattoo recently renames a channel without making a redirect.
-Whatever, if it happens it is up to you to follow the steps in [Use case 1: Zattoo menu is not shown](#use-case-1:-zattoo-menu-is-not-shown) and correct the Zattoo channel name.
+Whatever, if it happens it is up to you to follow the steps in the previous use case and correct the Zattoo channel name.

 #### Use case 3: Subscribing all channels of a country channel list.